HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The bit shift, deposit and extract instructions **EXTR**, **DEP** and **DSR**, are available for bit field manipulations in a data word.
 Their instruction format specifies a bit field with a bit position and bit length.
 With these three instructions bit operations such as setting or clearing a bit are easy and performant to do.
 Furthermore, the bit shift right and left and rotate operations can easily be done with these three instructions.

-The **LDI** instruction is used to load a constant value int a register.
-There are options to select the lower or upper half of the register such that a two instruction sequence covers create the entire numeric 24-bit range.
 The **CMP** instruction compares two values and stores a one or zero depending on the comparison result.
 The **CMR** instruction will test a register for a condition and store another register or immediate value into the target register.
 The shift and add instruction **SHLA** combines a shift operation with an add operation.
 This is allows to perform multiplication with small integer constants with very few instructions.
 For example, multiplying a register value by 5 could be done by simply shifting the general register "r" by two bits and an add the same "r" value to it.

-The **LEA** instruction will return the address offset portion of the operand.
+The **LDO** instruction will return the address offset portion of the operand.
+The **LDIL** instruction is used to load a constant value into the left part of a register.
+In combination, the two instructions allow to load a 32-bit value.
 The **LDSID** instruction will return the segment id of the operand address.
 Both instructions are purely computational instruction with no memory reference.
 Finally. there is also a **NOP** instruction, which has the opcode of zero and performs, you guessed it, a no-operation.

 Note that the assembler will use the instruction format *OP GR1,GR2* for the *regR = regR op regB* operation.
 This should be translated to an operand mode two type instruction of the form *GR1 <- Gr1 OP GR2*.
 The assembler therefore maps the instruction formats *GR1 -> GR1 OP GR2* and *GR1 <- GR2 OP GR3* to operand mode two.